 Pick a CI tool to scale and manage test execution.

-CI tool as the name suggest enables you to implement one of the industry’s best practices famously known as the Continous Integration.
+CI tool as the name suggests enables you to implement one of the industry’s best practices famously known as the Continous Integration.

 It complements the Agile testing model which states to produce a working build at a regular interval (ideally daily but commonly after each sprint).
 However, we can’t mark a build as working until it passes through the validation.